mikecybersec/ESXtract/README.md

 - Add cleanup option
 - Add option to push to S3 bucket
 - Add a 'chainsaw' function to identify Indicators of Attack (IoA)
+- Add feature to check for presence of known vulnerabilities/misconfigurations that help common ESXi incidents to manifest or worsen.